ondat/documentation/docs/install/airgapped-clusters.md

 ```

-## 5. Install the cluster
+## Step 5.
+Installing the cluster

-Once all the yamls are ready, the Ondat cluster can be bootstrapped.
+Once all the YAMLs are ready, the Ondat cluster can be bootstrapped.

-### Option 1: With etcd in Kubernetes
+### Option 1: With Etcd in Kubernetes

-The etcd cluster in Kubernetes requires an StorageClass.
+The etcd cluster in Kubernetes requires a StorageClass.
 If you are running on
-a cloud provider, you can use existing StorageClasses for it, i.e `gp3` (AWS) or
+a cloud provider, you can use existing StorageClasses for it, for example `gp3` (AWS) or
 `standard` (GCE).
 Or you can create the `local-path` StorageClass.
-It is
+It's
-recommended to give etcd a backend disk that can sustain at least 800 IOPS.
-It
+recommended to give Etcd a backend disk that can sustain at least 800 IOPS.
+It's best
-is best to use provisioned IOPS when possible, otherwise make sure the size of
+to use provisioned IOPS when possible, otherwise make sure the size of
 the disk is big enough to fulfil the IOPS requirement when performance depends
 on IOPS per GB.
-For instance, AWS would require a burstable EBS bigger than
+For example, AWS would require a burstable EBS bigger than
 256G to fulfil the IOPS requirement.

 ⚠️  The `local-path` StorageClass is only recommended for __non production__